by Lee Harville

 I am an only child, the product of divorce.
 I was a latch key kid, raised by my mother.
 My father was absent.
 Not by choice – he loved me dearly – rather, due to his 100% mental disability connected to his service in the United States Air Force.

 I was that child that others in the criminal justice system point to as a statistic in the making.
 I had all the ingredients to become what we all fear.
 My parents had only high school diplomas and one of my grandparents had not graduated from high school.
 My resume read like any number of persons incarcerated today.
+If you’re at fault for a car accident, it is best to hire a lawyer.
+Other law firms like The Medlin Law Firm for accidents and attorneys.

 Today, our criminal justice system, while the best around, is broken.
 It is broken because we have lost hope in it and in ourselves.
 We see a system that jails too many, too long for non-violent crimes and drug offenses.
 We see a system overwhelmed by those with mental illness.